 Legalization of Marijuana

 Employers that use drug testing as a means to prove an employee has been using drugs on the job have a new challenge.
-While the Cannabis Act does permit employers to maintain and enforce a zero-tolerance drug policy, most current drug tests pick up the use of cannabis for several days or weeks after use.
+The Cannabis Act does permit employers to maintain and enforce a zero-tolerance drug policy.
+However, current drug tests pick up the use of cannabis for several days or weeks after use.
 Therefore, a drug test alone cannot prove that an employee was under the influence while on duty.

 Employers will need to rely on behavioral observations in addition to any drug test.
 We recommend that employers develop policies specifically for cannabis use to go into effect with the new law.
-Managers will need to be trained to identify symptoms of cannabis use and know how to document them properly.
+Also, training managers to identify symptoms of cannabis use and know how to document them properly.
 This way, they can provide the evidentiary support of “good faith” required by the Act if needed.

 Furthermore, most employers cannot refuse to hire a candidate because of the recreational use of marijuana off duty.
 This may vary depending on your industry, or if you have federal contracts.
-Take a look at any pre-employment drug tests you regularly use to ensure you are not learning information that may cause you to consciously or unconsciously make hiring decisions based on the results.
+Take a look at any pre-employment drug tests you regularly use.
+This will ensure you are not learning information that may cause you to make hiring decisions based on the results.

 If your business needs assistance preparing for the upcoming changes in the law preparing for the legalization of marijuana, contact Tandem HR today at 630.928.0510 or firstname.lastname@example.org.

 Tandem HR is an HR outsourcing firm, partnering with businesses that have 20-700 employees to create HR administrative efficiencies.
 We can assist you with payroll, benefits administration, compliance, employee relations, and workplace safety issues so you can spend your time growing your business.